3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/html/html-dom.md

 ## Exercise #1

+Fork this [HTML/DOM](https://github.com/ATL-WDI-Exercises/html-dom) repo.
 Using HTML tags only (don't worry about CSS), use the starter code below to recreate the Document Outline for the following website:

 [How We Use Energy](http://needtoknow.nas.edu/energy/energy-use/)